dennowiggle/PETER-Programmer/README.md

 ## Connecting FPGA UART's to USB
 * UART1
   - Connect Jumper J1004 pin 4 to 6, and pin 3 to 5.
-  - Connect USB-C cable to J1002
+  - Connect USB-C cable to J1002 (left USB socket)
 * UART2
   - Connect Jumper J1001 pin 4 to 6, and pin 3 to 5.
-  - Connect USB-C cable to J1005
+  - Connect USB-C cable to J1005 (right USB socket)

 ## Alternate : Connecting up Retro CPU console signals (UART1)
 * To use USB serial interface for UART1 console.